matrix-org/matrix-spec-proposals/specification/intro.rst

   @localpart:domain

-See the `Identifier Grammar`_ section for full details of the structure of user IDs.
+See the `appendices <appendices.html#identifier-grammar>`_ for full details of the structure of user IDs.

 Devices
 ~~~~~~~